APPLICATION & SELECTION:

 Who started The Honor Foundation?

-Joe Musselman is the Founder and CEO of The Honor Foundation.
+Joe Musselman is the Founder of The Honor Foundation.

 Why does THF accept money from NSF, and serve non-NSW?